Virdio

 All Platforms Simultaneously

 Launch everywhere at once to maximize accessibility and differentiate from hardware-locked competitors.
-Mobile is the most accessible entry point.

 What we chose